Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 > The 4 wire motor and OUT1, OUT2 and OUT3 are [JST VH series connectors](http://www.jst-mfg.com/product/pdf/eng/eVH.pdf).
-They require a minimum of 22AWG wire (20AWG or 0.5mm^2^ recommended.
+They require a minimum of 22AWG wire (20AWG or 0.5mm^2^ recommended).
 Most NEMA17 size stepper motor wire will will not be thick enough to use in the normal way; but you can double the stripped part of the wire back on itself to bulk it up, and put a small length of heatshrink sleeving over the insulation to bulk up the insulation.
 You will need a suitable crimping tool for the crimp pins, for example Engineer PA21 (use the 2.2mm jaw opening to crimp the bare wire and the 2.5mm on to crimp the insulation).
-Alternatively you can solder the wire to the crimp pin{.is-info}
+Alternatively you can solder the wire to the crimp pin.{.is-info}

 > The default 5V power configuration is Internal-5V-EN jumpered, 5V->SBC jumpered (the Duet is powering the SBC) , SBC->5V not jumpered.
 If you want the SBC to provide 5V to the Duet then remove the jumper from Internal-5V-EN and place a jumper on SBC-5V (leaving the 5V->SBC jumper in place).  **NOTE** this bypasses the 5V protection and a fault on the SBC may damage the Duet.
 See [Power distribution, 5V](/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview#h-5v) section below.{.is-info}